Terraform Tutorial: Build a Transparent Proxy in AWS VPC

 The proxy should have logged these requests in the other window:

 Requests to a non-whitelisted domain are prevented, as is a connection to a whitelisted domain where the certificate has expired.
-The access.log and cache.log record this:
+The access.log and cache.log record look like this: